-economic trends.
-Indeed, a positive correlation exists between the annual rate of within-state mobility and the level of in-state hiring as measured by the number of new teachers entering the workforce in the following year ( $\rho = 0.51$ in Oregon and $\rho = 0.96$ in Washington).
-The annual rate of cross-state mobility is also positively correlated between the two states ( $\rho = 0.43$ ).
-Although the rate of movement from Oregon to Washington appears to correspond with hiring levels in Oregon ( $\rho = 0.73$ ), the relationship is less consistent in regard to cross-state moves originating in Oregon ( $\rho = 0.03$ and 0.24 since 2003).
+In both Oregon and Washington, there is a good deal of year-to-year variation in the levels of within-state mobility and cross-state mobility.
+Rates of within-state mobility are highly correlated between the two states ($\rho = 0.53$ overall and $\rho = 0.93$ since 2003) and appear to comport with macro-economic trends.
+Indeed, there is a positive correlation between the annual rate of within-state mobility and the level of in-state hiring as measured by the number of new teachers entering the workforce in the following year ($\rho = 0.51$ in Oregon and $\rho = 0.96$ in Washington).
+The annual rate of cross-state mobility is also positively correlated between the two states ($\rho = 0.43$).
+But while the rate of movement from Oregon to Washington appears to correspond with hiring levels in Oregon ($\rho = 0.73$), the relationship is less consistent in regard to cross-state moves originating in Oregon ($\rho = 0.03$ and 0.24 since 2003).